mybest

 Cuts Clean, Smooth Lines Efficiently, Even on Curves

-Kobalt is an in-house brand from home supply chain Lowe's, and their 24-Volt Max Variable Speed Jigsaw weighs six pounds with the 24V 2Ah battery inserted.
+Kobalt is an in-house brand from home supply chain Lowe's, and their 24-Volt Max Variable Speed Jigsaw weighs 6 pounds with the 24V 2Ah battery inserted.
 We had no trouble cutting either curved or straight lines with this jigsaw.
 Even when keeping a good pace, we were able to easily stay along the scribe lines, so it definitely lends itself to an efficient workflow.
 The vibration it produced wasn't a burden, and we felt it made for a comfortable cutting experience overall.

-The shoe is noticeably hefty and kept it steady when placed on a surface.
+The shoe is noticeably hefty and keeps steady when placed on a surface.
 This jigsaw uses a lever to adjust the angle, and although the scale was pretty accurate when cutting at 90 degrees, changing it to a 45-degree angle resulted in about a two-degree difference in the actual angle of the cut surface.
 It's not the best choice if you need to cut materials at an angle frequently.

 If you don't need to use it on a wide range of materials, the ease with which you can cut both straight and curved lines is nothing short of top class.
 In particular, if you need to cut curves into many pieces of similar material, we highly recommend this jigsaw.